My ultimate travel apps list

 This is one app that I hope will get exported to many cities.
 I have had the opportunity to use it in Jerusalem.
 Bite Mojo allows people to organize their own self guided food tours – they can select the places they want to visit from the list, they can even select what they want to eat in each place, and they can set their own pace.
 If food is part of the culture of a country, Bite Mojo certainly helps a lot in getting to know a destination.

-Go Euro the go-to app when traveling around Europe, as it allows to find the cheapest, fastest and best travel options either by bus, train or plane across the continent.
+Go Euro is the go-to Rail Planner app when traveling around Europe, as it allows to find the cheapest, fastest and best travel options either by bus, train or plane across the continent.
 What I like about it is that it allows me to compare the companies for any route I may be searching for, and then it gives me the best price.
 And there is a great customer service that is always ready to help if any issue arises.
 The app is both available on Google Play and on the App Store.

 This is the one app that I always recommend using with a grain of salt.
 Anybody can writes reviews on Trip Advisor so it can happen that some particularly bad ones are written to hit a business, or that some incredibly good ones are written by the owners or their relatives.
 Yet, as with everything, truth lays in the middle and Trip Advisor, with its millions of reviews and listings, which are always up to day, is a great place to find useful information about restaurants, hotels, attractions, and even to ask question to the community of travelers.
 It’s my go to for a last minute check on where to eat.